Confluence Alternatives

 1. Sign up for Tettra Free (up to 10 users) to test the Slack workflow.

-2. Connect Slack workspace and import key Confluence pages.
+2. Connect your Slack workspace and import key Confluence pages.

-3. Configure verified-docs and enable the AI bot.
+3. Configure verified-docs and enable the AI bot for a single channel first.

-4. Migrate the rest of Confluence over 2-4 weeks; cancel once team adoption confirms the workflow.
+4. Migrate the rest of Confluence over 2-4 weeks as team adoption grows.

 Not for: Tettra is the wrong choice if your docs are long-form technical references; Confluence, GitBook, or Notion handle that depth better.